LevelHome/simplicity_sdk/app/bluetooth/example_host/bt_cs_host/readme.md

 ## Features

 * Control of the multi role CS NCP
-  * Creating initiator instance
+  * Create initiator and/or reflector instances
+  * Configure wired or wireless antenna setup
+  * Configure CS mode
+  * Configure object tracking mode
+  * Configure antenna selection for antenna switching
+  * Configure connection PHY
-  * Creating reflector instances
+  * Use reflector address filtering
-* Distance estimation is done on the NCP target side (On the Wireless MCU)
-* Displaying measurement results
+* Display only measurement results
-* Writing log data from the RTL
+* Use BGAPI Trace to get logging data

-In two way CS, both the initiator and the reflector instances collects IQ samples.
+In two way CS, both the initiator and the reflector instances are collecting IQ samples.
 The initiator starts and orchestrate the whole procedure.
 The reflector component responds to the initiator, and sends its measurement data to the initiator.
-When all data collected, the initiator estimates the instance.
+When all data collected, the initiator estimates the distance.

+The host application is extended with application specific messages that we refer to as ACP (Application Co-Processor) messages.
+The following ACP commands are sent from the host to the target device:
+* Create initiator instance
+* Delete initiator instance
+* Create reflector instance
+* Delete reflector instance
+* Configure antenna
+* Enable BGAPI Trace

+The following ACP events are sent from the target device to the host:
+* CS results
+* CS intermediate results
+* CS extended results
+* Error events

 ## Limitations, known issues

-- Only one initiator instance is supported (-I1)
-- In case of high data flow from the RTL logging functionality, the VCOM interface can experience congestion.
-The best way to sort this out is to increase the throughput of the NCP VCOM as described in [this article](https://community.silabs.com/s/article/wstk-virtual-com-port-baudrate-setting?language=en_US).
-The baudrate is configured using the SL_UARTDRV_USART_VCOM_BAUDRATE macro.
-After changing the WSTK VCOM speed, please don't forget to update the VCOM Baud rate configuration of the CS NCP accordingly, then re-build and re-flash the target with the new firmware.
+- Max 4 initiator/reflector instances are supported (-I4 -R4)

 ## Getting started